ShadyF/shadyf.github.io/_posts/Notes/2016-07-16-depth-first-search.md

 For each node `u` in the graph, DFS searches through all its children/neighbours using the `AdjList` array.

-A `visited` array to also maintained to prevent cycles from occuring while searching.
+A `visited` array is also maintained to prevent cycles from occuring while searching.
 *i.e* if a node has already been visited once, it will be skipped to prevent an infinite loop from taking place.